-The Martin Luther King, Jr. Lectures were established at Vanderbilt University in 1985 as a celebration of the life of Dr. Martin Luther King, Jr. and his significant contribution to Civil Rights.
-Held each January, the lectures are designed to educate the Vanderbilt and Nashville communities about Dr. King’s achievements.
-The Series stand as a symbolic affirmation of the University’s commitment to the cause of racial justice served by Dr. King.
+The Martin Luther King, Jr. Lectures were established at Vanderbilt University in 1985 as a celebration of the life of Martin Luther King, Jr. and his significant contribution to Civil Rights.
+Held each January, the lectures are designed to educate the Vanderbilt and Nashville communities about King’s legacy.
+The Series stand as a symbolic affirmation of the university’s commitment to the cause of racial justice served by King.

-The lectures focus on Dr. King’s influence on our history and lives today and on broader social and scholarly subjects directly related to Dr. King and the Movement he led.
-The religious heritage of Dr. King and the artistic and literary treatment of the movement are also important themes in many of the lectures.
-Noted scholars, political, civil rights and religious leaders, entertainers and artists and “survivors”–those who knew and worked with King–are included in the Series.
+The lectures focus on King’s influence on society and on broader social and scholarly subjects directly related to the Civil Rights Movement.
+The religious heritage of King and the artistic and literary treatment of the movement are also important themes in many of the lectures.
+Noted scholars, political, civil rights and religious leaders, entertainers and artists and “survivors”–those who knew and worked with King–have been featured speakers at the series.